in

 They contain real meat and each piece has just 24 calories.

-• Contains (1) 25-ounce containers of Milk-Bone Soft and Chewy Chicken Recipe With Chicken Breast dog treats
+• Contains one (1) 25-ounce containers of Milk-Bone Soft and Chewy Chicken Recipe With Chicken Breast dog treats

 • Soft and chewy dog treats made with real chicken breast